 Whether you’ve been swiping away like there’s no tomorrow on the dating apps, or getting on your partner’s nerves for the entire duration of the pandemic – date night is probably on the cards.
-And now restaurants and bars are back in action, we can start planning a romantic night out to re-start our social (and love) lives.
+And now that restaurants and bars are back in action, we can start planning a romantic night out to re-start our social (and love) lives.
 If you’re looking for the perfect spot to sweep someone off their feet, read on for Secret Manchester’s pick of top date night places in Manchester.

 1. The Edinburgh Castle

 The Edinburgh Castle is a fairly new addition to the Ancoats’ scene, completely renovated by the team behind Cottonopolis – who restored the 1811 pub to a beautiful, cosy space where you can kick back with a glass of vino, or enjoy a bit of fine dining.
 Every dish is absolutely exquisite and would make for a really special experience for any couple looking to reignite the romance after three months in each other’s pockets.
 The Edinburgh Castle, Henry St &, Blossom St, M4 5AW.

 From Bombay, with love.
 Dishoom is as much-loved dining spot, featuring gorgeous casual decor that’s perfect for both catching up with friends, or heading out for a chilled date with your other half.
 Get stuck into some hearty, authentic Indian dishes – the menu of which features a variety of small plates, grilled marinated meats, and ‘Ruby Murrays’.
 It’s the perfect little spot for couples who love to share, with the diverse menu working perfectly if you like to make your own ‘tapas’ style dinner out of it.
 Dishoom, 32 Bridge St, M3 3BT.

 3. Flight Club